evancorrea/evancorrea.github.io/research.md

 *Barash Lab, University of Pennsylvania (2024–Present)*

-### Integrative Transcriptomic Analysis to Characterize Alternative Splicing near 3' UTR
+### 💻Integrative Transcriptomic Analysis to Characterize Alternative Splicing near 3' UTR
 Processed RNA-seq and MAJIQ output to identify RNA-binding-proteins that regulated the inclusion of alternative last exons.
 [Poster PDF](poster.pdf)